jamesp9/sdtools/README.md

-sdtools
+# Service Desk Tools
 =======

-Service Desk Tools

-A project to create tools to make service desk tasks easier.
+A project to create web based applications to assist in day to day service desk tasks.

+## Apps available
+### Notification
+Track and email notification communications to staff and/or clients.